-- Know and understand our Code of Business Ethics: - > Act consistently with our Code of Business Ethics, and if in doubt seek guidance from your team leader, human resources manager, a lawyer in the legal department or your country's Ethics & Compliance Officer; and - > Demonstrate and live our Values, rules of conduct, our behavior and principles of action.
+- > Know and understand our Code of Business Ethics; - > Act consistently with our Code of Business Ethics, and if in doubt seek guidance from my team manager, human resources manager, a lawyer in the legal department, or my country's Ethics & Compliance Officer; and - Demonstrate and live our Values, rules of conduct and behavior, and principles of action.

-AS A TEAM LEADER I HAVE ADDITIONAL RESPONSIBILITIES AND MY ROLE IS TO:
+AS A TEAM MANAGER I HAVE ADDITIONAL RESPONSIBILITIES AND MY ROLE IS TO:

-- > Lead by example and maintain, promote and live our Code of Business Ethics in my daily work; - > Ensure that our Code of Business Ethics is alive within my team; - > Ensure that I am familiar with the Code of Business Ethics since my team members may come to me for advice and guidance on certain issues in our Code of Business Ethics; and - > Identify compliance risks, and make the appropriate decisions regarding issues relevant to my area of responsibility.
+- Lead by example and maintain, promote, and live our Code of Business Ethics in my daily work; - Ensure that our Code of Business Ethics is alive within my team; - Ensure that I am familiar with the Code of Business Ethics, since my team members may come to me for advice and guidance on certain issues in our Code of Business Ethics; and - > Identify compliance risks and make the appropriate decisions regarding issues relevant to my area of responsibility.